nboldhq/docs/contents/30-administrator-guide/10-Overview-key-features.md

 ![](/media/service-account.png)

-From there, you can access the 4 main sections of nBold:
+From there, you can access the four main sections of nBold:

 * Security
 * Approval